 $ sudo systemctl stop filebeat

-- Run Filebeat in the foreground to print harvested events to the terminal.
+- Run Filebeat in the foreground to print published events.

-- Stop the foreground Filebeat process after the required events have been reviewed.
+Tool: JSON Validator - Stop the foreground Filebeat process after reviewing the event output.

 ^C

-- Test the restored configuration before returning the service to normal operation.
+- Test the restored configuration before restarting the service.

 $ sudo filebeat test config -c /etc/filebeat/filebeat.yml Config OK